smokephisticated/smokephisticated/pages/bongs/bongs.md

 <a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/black-leaf-bird-cage-glass-recycler-bong-with-cage-percolator.html"><img alt="Bird Cage Glass Recycler Bong with Cage Percolator" class="img-middle" src="/img/bongs/bird-cage-recycler.png" /></a>

-Like many other Black Leaf percolators, the Bird Cage Glass Recycler is very unique, very effective, and absolutely worth every penny.

-**But there's more to it.**

-Cage percolators are designed to cool inhales by <a target="_blank" href="https://www.tokeofthetown.com/2013/04/glass_class_percolation_diffusion_and_lots_of_tiny_smoke_bubbles_bong_bubbler.php/">diffusing</a> nasty particles from your smoke; this is done when bubbly smoke is pulled through hundreds of tiny holes that strain and clean your bubbles to save your lungs from inhaling as many harmful particles in your smoke.

-Read our percolation rundown [Here](smokephisticated.com/percolation){:target="_blank"}.

-**As you've probably noticed:**

-This bong has *two* chambers for both your smoke and your water to travel through.
-This is where the "Recycler" funtion comes into play.

-**But how does it work?**

-As soon as your inhale takes place so does the funtionality of the recycler.
-Both water and smoke gets cycled through in a rotative motion, pulling your smoke back through those tiny holes causing additional percolation again, and again, and again.
+**The Bird Cage Glass Recycler's three levels of percolation:**

+**Level one:** The first level of percolation featured by the Birdcage Glass Recycler is seen when smoke enters the water directly from the downstem.

+**Level two:** At this point, the Birdcage perc is tearing larger smoke bubbles into copious amounts of much smaller bubbles.

+**Level three:** This is where the Recycler comes into play.
+By using the extra chamber, smoke is processed back into the Birdcage for even further diffusing.

-**Why is this important?**
+**Why is the recycler important?**

-This isn't by any means an essential piece to smoking herbs, but it is both helpful with keeping your hits from going stale, and with adding extra filtration for extra smooth hits.
-Plus, it's mesmorizing as fuck.
+This isn't by any means an essential piece to smoking herbs, but it is helpful with keeping your hits from going stale.
+You'll also find added filtration gives extra smooth hits.
+Also, not gonna lie - it's fun to watch.

-**Features:**

-* Borosilicate glass material.

-* Built-in Cage Percolator.

-* Recycler functionality for continuous filtration.

-* Flared mouthpiece for comfortable lip purchase.

-* 14.5mm female joint.

-* Black "BirdCage" logo located on the main chamber.
+Bird Cage Glass Recycler Bong also features a flared mouthpice for a more comfortable smoking experience.

+With a 14.5mm female joint, the included borosilicate glass herb bowl is equipped with a transparent rollstopper that can be used for convenient lifting whilst clearing your chamber.

-* 14.5mm male herb bowl with clear handle for convienient lifting.
+comes as a complete set up with a male 14.5mm borosilicate glass herb bowl with a transparant handle/rollstopper for easy liftin

-* Comes complete with decorative foam box providing safe shipping and a safe place to repackage for future use.
+Also, this pipe comes representing Black Leaf - as it should.
+This piece comes packaged in a Black Leaf box (inside of the discreet Grasscity standard plain brown privacy box) with foam interior for security.
+You'll also find a Black Leaf logo sticker on the pipe itself.

 ---